ChinaKnowledge.de -

 1816 William Amherst (GB)

-In Chinese sources like the richly illustrated Zhitongtu 職貢圖, European countries are listed alongside southeast Asian states of the Malay Peninsula and the Indonesian Archipelago, while nations having arrived later were separated from these.
-Moreover, among the Southeast Asian countries, many had ceased to deliver tributes to China since around 1450.
-The lists of tribute countries used in the 18th century were either outdated or far from reflecting real locations and the economic and political importance of countries.
+In Chinese sources such as the richly illustrated Zhitongtu 職貢圖, European countries are listed alongside Southeast Asian states of the Malay Peninsula and the Indonesian Archipelago, while later-arriving nations are separated from these.
+Moreover, among Southeast Asian countries, many had ceased paying tributes to China since around 1450.
+The lists of tribute countries used in the 18th century were either outdated or did not accurately reflect the real locations and the economic and political importance of countries.

-Quite interesting is the observation that at the height of Qing power, in the late 18th century, there was less tributary activity from the Southeast than it was half a century later, when power of the Qing state began to wane.
-One reason to explain this phenomenon is that the tribute system was much more than the Chinese way of diplomacy.
-It was a way of international trade.
-With the intensification of international trade, the tribute system came under stress and was tested in its limits.
-Foreign states, represented by private merchants or licensed companies like the British East India Company (EIC) or the Dutch Vereenigde Oostindische Compagnie (VOC), or later the private English traders, requested higher trade volumes than it was possible in the tribute system.
-This can be seen in the case of Ryūkyū, which was an entrepôt of international Japanese trade, or the Philippines, where private Chinese overseas merchants organised the trade between mainland China and the islands, which were again connected with the New World across the Pacific.
-The private junk trade had likewise grown immensely since the Yuan period, notwithstanding the long-term danger of piracy in the East and South China Sea and the official sea ban (haijin 海禁) between 1661-1684.
+It is noteworthy that at the height of Qing power in the late 18th century, there was less tributary activity from the Southeast than half a century later, when the power of the Qing state began to wane.
+One reason for this is that the tribute system was much more than the Chinese way of diplomacy.
+It was also a system of international trade.
+As international trade intensified, the tribute system came under strain and was tested to its limits.
+Foreign states, represented by private merchants or licensed companies such as the British East India Company (EIC) or the Dutch Vereenigde Oostindische Compagnie (VOC), or later by private English traders, requested higher trade volumes than the tribute system could accommodate.
+This can be seen in the case of Ryūkyū, an entrepôt of international Japanese trade, and the Philippines, where private Chinese overseas merchants organised trade between mainland China and the islands, which were again connected with the New World across the Pacific.
+The private junk trade had likewise grown immensely since the Yuan period, notwithstanding the long-term danger of piracy in the East and South China Sea and the official sea ban (haijin 海禁) between 1661 and 1684.
 The number of merchants engaging in overseas trade was considerable, but the Confucian disdain for merchants and the generally anti-commercial nature of the Confucian state ignored these developments.
 Rather than support Chinese merchants abroad, the court was therefore inclined to forbid international trade altogether.

-With the lifting of the sea ban in 1684, the Qing initiated a multiport trade system with several overseas customs, namely the Jiangnan Customs (Jiang haiguan 江海關) in Shanghai, the Zhejiang Customs (Zhe haiguan 浙海關) in Ningbo, the Fujian Customs (Min haiguan 閩海關) in Fuzhou 福州 and Xiamen 廈門, and the Guangdong Customs (Yue haiguan 粤海關) in Guangzhou.
-The latter was directly subordinated to the Imperial Household Department.
-From 1760 on, all overseas trade was restricted to Guangzhou, and the infamous Canton system was created.
+With the lifting of the sea ban in 1684, the Qing established a multi-port trade system with several overseas customs, namely the Jiangnan Customs (Jiang haiguan 江海關) in Shanghai, the Zhejiang Customs (Zhe haiguan 浙海關) in Ningbo, the Fujian Customs (Min haiguan 閩海關) in Fuzhou 福州 and Xiamen 廈門, and the Guangdong Customs (Yue haiguan 粤海關) in Guangzhou.
+The latter was directly subordinate to the Imperial Household Department.
+From 1760 onwards, all overseas trade was restricted to Guangzhou, and the infamous Canton system was created.

-The "tragic Chinese ignorance of the West" (Fairbank & Teng 1941: 190) and of the emerging of global trade was partially brought about by the feeling that the tribute system allowed the Chinese court to receive foreign goods in the necessary quantities, while everything else – involving expansion of trade – was deemed unnecessary.
+The "tragic Chinese ignorance of the West" (Fairbank & Teng 1941: 190) and of the emergence of global trade was partially attributable to the belief that the tribute system enabled the Chinese court to receive foreign goods in sufficient quantities, while everything else – involving the expansion of trade – was deemed unnecessary.

 Sources: